-Other financial instruments, including cash and cash equivalents, accounts receivable, government assistance receivable, loans receivable and accounts payable and accrued liabilities, are initially recorded at their fair value.
-They are not subsequently revalued and continue to be carried at this value, which represents cost, net of any provisions for impairment.
+Other financial instruments, including cash and cash equivalents, accounts receivable, loans receivable and accounts payable and accrued liabilities, are initially recorded at their fair value and are subsequently measured at their amortized cost, net of any provisions for impairment.

 f.
 Cash and cash equivalents